podoodoo/web3-learning-journal/README.md

 Using ethers.provider.getStorageAt(), it's possible to read stack memory in blocks.
 Even private memory.

+Contracts are upgradable through proxy design patterns.

+msg.sender is generally more superior to tx.origin.

 ---

 ### 11/25/2022 Gas optimizations, Flash Loans